jaival-11/justalink/README.md

 # JustALink - The URL is all

 JustALink is a serverless, zero-database "Link-in-bio".
-User profiles (name, avatar, bio, theme, and links) are compressed and encoded entirely inside the URL hash fragment (`#data=...`).
+User profiles (name, avatar, bio, theme, and links) are compressed and encoded entirely inside the URL fragment (`#data=...`).

 ![Screenshot1 ](/assets/screenshot1.jpg)
 ![Screenshot 2](/assets/screenshot2.jpg)